sandsmark/freeaoe/README.md

  - Performance (especially the path finding).
  - Various refactoring (move VisibilityMap out into separate file, rendering of units out from UnitManager, etc.)
  - Fix edges of walls when dragging.
- - AI script actions (only implemented are set-strategic-number and disable-self).
+ - Rest of AI script actions and conditions:
- - AI script conditions, missing for SAMPLEAI.PER:
     - town-under-attack
     - cc-players-unit-type-count (AI cheat)
     - game-time